Rice Fortification - An Opportunity To Improve Nutrition in West Africa

 Who is Expected

-Representatives from the following countries will be invited: Benin, Cabo Verde, Côte d'Ivoire, Gambia, Ghana, Guinea Bissau, Liberia, Nigeria, Sierra Leone, Senegal, and Mali.
-Meeting participants will also include global and regional technical partners, private sector representatives, and global and regional donors.
+Representatives from the following countries attended Benin, Côte d'Ivoire, Gambia, Guinea Bissau, Liberia, Nigeria, Sierra Leone, Senegal, and Mali.

 Co-organizers are the Food and Agriculture Organization (FAO), the Food Fortification Initiative (FFI), the Global Alliance for Improved Nutrition (GAIN), Helen Keller International (HKI), Nutrition International, the United Nations Children's Fund (UNICEF), and the World Food Programme (WFP).